T-ara: Philanthropy

 In February 2013, T-ara donated 100 sacks of rice to an orphanage in Bucheon ahead of the Lunar New Year holiday.
 On December 14 of the same year, the group held a charity event in Eunjung's mother's cafe, Cafenne.
 T-ara's old clothing, stage costumes and donations from Davichi, Ha Seokjin, Hwang Jungeum and Son Hojun were to be auctioned off.
 T-ara raised a total of ₩12.5 million (~US$12,000) from the sales and donated about ₩2.5 million (~$2,400) directly on the same day.
 On the 27th, T-ara donated the remaining ₩10 million (~$10,000) to the Sharing Campaign "Hope Windmill" organized by the Red Cross by directly visiting the event.
 T-ara said, "We are able to end the year with a warm heart thanks to the many people who took part in the charity event and we give thanks to those who helped T-ara take the steps necessary for it."
 In September 2014, T-ara members donated 1,500 kg of rice "Dongducheon Angel" Movement.
 Hyomin, Qri and Boram personally delivered the donation to "Dongducheon Angel" Headquarters and held an additional fan-sign event to celebrate the Chuseok holiday.

+Controversies

+Bullying scandal

+On July 25-26, T-ara held a concert in Japan where Hwayoung performed only one song due to an alleged leg injury.
+Afterward, Hyomin tweeted, "There are differences in levels of determination.
+Let us have more determination," which the other members supported.
+Hwayoung responded, "Sometimes, even determination alone is not enough...
+God, you know everything right?".
+Her sister Hyoyoung added, "My better half is suffering.
+My heart hurts.".
+These tweets led to speculation of conflict within the group, sparking a major controversy and backlash against the members.

+On July 30, Core Contents Media announced Hwayoung's departure after 1 year and 8 months, citing staff complaints and denying the bullying rumors.
+Despite both sides stating there was no bullying, public opinion overwhelmingly supported Hwayoung, leading to T-ara temporarily suspending activities.

+In February 2017, Hwayoung and her twin sister Hyoyoung appeared on Live Talk Show Taxi and revisited the controversy.
+While Hwayoung initially denied bullying, she now claimed she was "hated" and "bullied" by the other members.
+Shortly after, a former staff member alleged the twins had actually "bullied" the other members and released texts showing Hyoyoung threatening Areum with physical harm for not supporting Hwayoung.

+Following this, more staff members revealed evidence of Hwayoung being disrespectful to members and stylists, and exaggerating her injury for sympathy.
+Although Hwayoung initially denied the claims and criticized the staffers, she later admitted the texts were real and subsequently deleted her Instagram account.